-In order to balance our energy, as well as our meditation experiences, we need to make sure that all seven chakras are balanced.
+In order to balance your energy, as well as the meditation experiences, you can focus on balancing all seven chakras.
 Not just the third eye.

 And if you do like to meditate on a specific chakra, pick the Heart center.
 There is an entire spiritual organization, called Heartfulness, which focuses on meditating on the Heart Chakra.

 The meditations in the Heartfulness groups (all free, by the way) led to a breakthrough, after weeks of fear and sleeplessness!
 So rest assured, it works.

 Fear is a primal emotion, which rises from our primal instincts.
 So, in order to help heal this fear, we need to start at a primal level.
 The best way to ground your energy is to work with the Root chakra.

 The simplest way to start grounding your energy, is to visualize your energy moving down into Mother Earth, and fresh energy rising up.
 As you anchor yourself, you will feel more in control and present in the body.
 Thereby feeling less scared of losing it.